 If you are new to personal finance than saving $23 a week would probably be the easiest way to accomplish this goal.

 To be honest, I don’t think the numbers are really all that important.
-What matter is that you are setting goals and working towards them.
+What matter is that you are setting personal finance goals and working your financial plan.

 The larger numbers will come as you work towards accomplishing your goals.